Our dear friend Hamilton Bridges lost his father on Wednesday, Nov. 17 2010.

 It starts with losing muscle control in one part of the body; part of an arm, leg, or even trouble swallowing or breathing then continues to spread throughout the entire body.

-Steven Hawking is one of the most famous living survivors of ALS.
+Steven Hawking is one of the most people to have ALS.
 Unfortunately Mr. Bridges wasn’t as lucky as Hawking.
 Most ALS patients pass away within three-to-five years of diagnosis.

 Regardless of his circumstance, Mr. Bridges always had a smile on his face.
 Maybe Mr. Bridges was able to stay so positive because of his faith.
 He couldn’t tell us.
 What we do know is that at MaryAnn and Hamilton’s engagement party Mr. Bridges made a toast to the couple that one could never forget.